vaido-world/microsoft-office-2016/reverse-engineering/readme.md

 ### The cause of this error is still unsure, but happens after conversion from WEB-Installed Office (Retail) to Volume
 ![Screenshot](./Screenshot.png)
+* If you get this error, you have to reinstall Microsoft Office 2016 and only then you will be allowed to install Display language pack
 * If you want to Install Display language packs, you gotta install them before conversion from Retail license to Volume license

 Language accessory pack download link: https://support.office.com/en-us/article/language-accessory-pack-for-office-82ee1236-0f9a-45ee-9c72-05b026ee809f